GlassBricks/typed-factorio/definitions/directories.md

 `/generatorSrc` contains the files given to the generator.

-`/generated` is where the generated declarations are outputed.
+`/generated` is where the generated declarations are outputted.

-`/common` contains non-generated additional types.
+`/runtime` contains non-generated additional types.

 `/scripts` contains the script that run the generator.